What Does Oregon Law Say About Gender-Affirming Treatment and Care?

 What protections are there for the confidentiality of Oregon health care providers who provide gender-affirming health care services?

 There are two forms of protection under the shield law.
-First, the name, home address, professional address or location of an individual who is authorized to provide physical and behavioral health care services in Oregon and who provides gender-affirming health care services is “conditionally exempt” from disclosure under the Oregon Public Records Law when the information is in the possession of a public body.
+First, the name, home address, professional address or location of an individual who is authorized to provide physical and behavioral health care services in Oregon and who provides gender-affirming health care services is “conditionally exempt” meaning sometimes the information can be kept private from disclosure under the Oregon Public Records Law when the information is in the possession of a public body.

-What action may an Oregon health professional regulatory board take with respect to a licensee, registrant, permittee, or other authorized practitioner for providing gender-affirming health care in another state?
+What action may an Oregon health professional regulatory board take with respect to practitioners who provide gender-affirming health care in another state?

 Generally, none.
 Under the shield law, the following regulatory boards are prohibited from suspending, revoking, or refusing to grant licenses to practice because of a person’s conviction, license revocation, or license suspension based solely upon the provision of gender-affirming care services that are lawful in Oregon and were performed in accordance with the applicable standard of care, although they were performed in a jurisdiction where the care was unlawful: